pyeventsourcing/eventsourcing/docs/topics/domain.rst

     page.update_name("Earth")
     index2 = Index.create(page.name, page.id)

+We can drop the reference from the old index, so that it can be used to refer to a different page.

+.. code: python

+    index.1.update_ref(None)

 We can now use the new name to get the ID of the second index aggregate, and imagine using the second index aggregate to get the ID of the page.